How are you navigating COVID-19?

 Does insurance cover my treatment?

-Please call our office at (212) 860-8500 or contact us to find out if your insurance plan is covered at Behavioral Associates.
-Without insurance, the initial consultation is $225.00, and the ongoing sessions operate on a sliding scale based on the treatment type and expertise of the provider.
+Please call our office at (212) 860-8500 or contact us to find out if the patient’s insurance plan covers Behavioral Associates.
+Without insurance, the initial consultation, as described above, is $225, and the ongoing sessions operate on a sliding scale based on the treatment type and expertise of the provider.
+Most providers are in-network with Blue Cross Blue Shield and/or Cigna.

 Do you work with out of network benefits?

-Based on your insurance plan, you may be eligible for out of network benefits.
-It is the patient’s responsibility to call their plan and figure out what their out of network benefits would be.
-The front desk will be able to give you an invoice for services provided, which you will submit to your insurance company.
-You are responsible for paying the full cost of services, and any reimbursement will be sent to you directly by the insurance company.
+Based on the patient’s insurance plan, they may be eligible for out of network benefits.
+It is the patient’s responsibility to call their plan to learn about their out of network benefits.
+The front desk will be able to give the patient an invoice for services provided, which they will submit directly to their insurance company.
+The patient is responsible for paying the full cost of services and any reimbursement will be sent to them by the insurance company.

 What are the qualifications of the therapists at Behavioral Associates?

-The staff consists of licensed psychologists, psychiatrists, social workers and doctoral candidates.
+The clinicians consist of licensed psychologists, psychiatrists, social workers and doctoral candidates.
 Our director, Dr. Robert Reiner has more than 30 years of clinical experience.
-Our Clinical Training Program is home to 5-7 Postdoctoral Fellows, Clinical Externs and Social Work Interns, all of which come from top universities from around the nation.
-We take pride in the diversity of our staff, several of whom are multi-lingual (Spanish, Russian).
+Our Clinical Training Program is home to a team of Postdoctoral Fellows, Clinical Externs and Social Work Interns, all of whom come from top universities from around the nation.
+We take pride in the diversity of our staff, several of whom are multilingual.

 How long will I have to be in counseling?

-What types of training opportunities do you offer?
+What types of clinical training opportunities do you offer?

-Our Clinical Training Program hosts 4-6 Postdoctoral Fellows, Clinical Psychology Externs and Social Work Interns each scholastic year.
-Additionally, the Behavioral Associates Office Internship accepts 1-2 candidates per semester (non-clinical position).
-Learn more.
+Our Clinical Training Program hosts Postdoctoral Fellows, Clinical Psychology Externs and Social Work Interns each scholastic year.
+Additionally, we accept 1-2 non-clinical interns each semester to assist the admin team.